 Jezebel was a Phoenician princess married to Ahab, king of Israel.
 She lived in dangerous times.
 Life was turbulent.
 Kings struggled for political power in Israel and Judah.
 There was open war between the followers of Yahweh and Baal.

 2 The story of Naboth’s vineyard – 1 Kings 21:1-16

 Ahab, Jezebel’s husband, wanted to buy a vineyard near his palace at Jezreel.
 The owner, Naboth, would not sell.
 Jezebel arranged the death of Naboth, so that ownership of the vineyard passed to Ahab.

 3 Jezebel and her family murdered, 1 Kings 22:29-40, 1 Kings 9:21-28, 9:30-37

-Jezebel and all the members of her family were killed during a palace coup d’etat led by Jehu.
+Jezebel and all the members of her family were killed during a palace coup d’etat led by an army general called Jehu.
 She was cornered in her own palace, thrown down from a palace balcony and eaten by dogs.
 Nevertheless she died with courage, dressed royally as a queen and a priestess of Baal.